WHO WE ARE

 As an avid creator, Scott loves working with wood in the shop, and likewise, loves building and designing on the computer.
 He is learning the art of programming and likes to sneak in a computer game or two in his spare time.
 When not building or designing Scott can be found somewhere out in nature, working in his backyard, or practicing martial arts.

 As a maker and educator, Adrian strives to inspire and empower others to make, collaborate, and be creative.
 He is an instructor with over seven years of experience including curriculum development, scheduling and managing in a variety of formal and informal settings.
 Adrian strives to provide a safe and open learning environment empowering students to experience and explore their own learning style with a variety of information streams and individualized support.
+He wants to encourage students to learn by doing and to not be afraid to experiment, fail, or try new things – learning is a process of growth!

 He is a Masters student of Educational Technology at the University of British Columbia and has taught a broad range of topics from physics and math to sailing, woodworking, digital fabrication, and design.
 When not creating, Adrian is adventuring in the beautiful wilderness of Vancouver Island.